VinceR66/challenge-1/README.md

 Accessibility can include complex requirements, but your tech lead has given you a small list of specific criteria for this project.
 These criteria are documented in the Acceptance Criteria section.

 To impress clients, you should always exceed expectations and improve the codebase for long-term sustainability.
 For example, check that all links are functioning correctly.
-You can also increase the efficiency of the CSS by consolidating the selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.
+You can also increase the efficiency of the CSS by consolidating the selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page

 Are you ready to begin?
 Here are this week's Challenge requirements.